shahbazbintahir/express-rest-api/README.md

 ## Setup Started

-Post Main collection for your reference is also added in Root Directory Express - Backend.postman_collection.json
+Postman collection for your reference is also added in Root Directory Express - Backend.postman_collection.json

 ### Create Role ###